 The successful series of half-day seminars continues.
 GeoPublishing and GeoNova invite you to join the Hydrocarbon Habitats seminars 2016.

-UPPER PALEOZOIC CARBONATES ON THE NCS: AN EMERGING PLAY FUELED BY RECENT DISCOVERIES
+UPPER PALEOZOIC CARBONATES ON THE NCS: AN EMERGING PLAY FUELLED BY RECENT DISCOVERIES

 in cooperation with Geo-Moski AS